sylvaingchassang/chassang.github.io/research.md

       internal: True
       url:   "/assets/papers/trial_balance.pdf"
       note: "This paper seeks to measure the cost of imbalance with respect to gender in a sample of roughly 2000 clinical studies.
 We document significant imbalance: 25% of experiments have at least 26% more men in one treatment arm than in the other.
 In addition, clinical trials with greater imbalance have more dispersed treatment effects, indicating that imbalance reduces the informativeness of experiments.
 A simple structural model suggests that for a typical experiment, using a balanced random design could deliver informativeness gains equivalent to increasing the sample size by 18%."

-    - title:   "Using Bid Rotation and Incumbency to Detect Collusion: A Regression Discontinuity Approach"
-      coauthors:
-        - k_kawai
-        - j_nakabayashi
-        - j_ortner
-      journal: "R&R, Review of Economic Studies"
-      year:  2021
-      internal: True
-      url:   "/assets/papers/regression_discontinuity.pdf"
-      note: "Cartels participating in procurement auctions frequently use bid rotation or incumbency priority to allocate market shares.
-However, establishing a tight link between observed allocation patterns and firm conduct has been difficult: there are cost-based competitive explanations for such behavior.
-We show that by focusing on the set of auctions in which the winning and losing bids are very close, it is possible to distinguish allocation patterns reflecting cost differences across firms from patterns reflecting non-competitive behavior.
-We apply our tests to two datasets: the sample of Ohio school milk auctions studied in Porter and Zona (1999), and a sample of municipal procurement auctions held in Japan."

     - title:   "Screening Adaptive Cartels"
       coauthors: